Tim Hortons: 2015–present

 In May 2015, the company announced the closure of its U.S. headquarters in Dublin, Ohio; in March 2015, it had 127 employees.
 In August 2016, Tim Hortons again changed presidents.
 In September 2016, Tim Hortons announced it would be expanding into the United Kingdom, with an unannounced number of locations to be built.

-Revenue in 2015 for RBI was US$4.0522 billion with a rise to $4.15 billion in 2016.
+Revenue in 2015 for Restaurant Brands International was US$4.0522 billion with a rise to $4.15 billion in 2016.
 Tim Hortons had 683 U.S. locations by the end of 2016, and total annual revenue of US$3.00 billion.

-In April 2018, Tim Hortons announced that they would be moving their head office along with its 400 employees to the Exchange Tower in Downtown Toronto.
+In April 2018, Tim Hortons announced that they would be moving their head office along with its 400 employees to the Exchange Tower in downtown Toronto.

 In May 2018, the Reputation Institute reported that Tim Hortons had fallen from 13th to 67th in its study of Canada's most reputable companies, as "one of the largest moves down of all 250 companies it analyzed this year'" and that the brand was "still considered to have a 'strong reputation.'"

-Beginning in October 2018, Tim Hortons began to install self-serve kiosks at some locations in Ontario.
+In October 2018, Tim Hortons began to install self-serve kiosks at some locations in Ontario.
 In February 2019, Tim Hortons began to spread the installation of the self-serve kiosks across Canada.

-In June 2022, Tim Hortons was investigated by the Provincial and Federal authorities/watchdogs for illegally tracking massive amounts of location information from Canadian customers via the Tim Hortons App.
-It had tracked and recorded user movements, even when the app was not in use - a violation of Canadian privacy laws.

 Locations

-In December 31, 2018, Tim Hortons had 4,846 restaurants in 14 countries, including 3,802 in Canada, 807 in the United States, 29 in the Middle East, and 25 in the UK.
-As of June 20, 2022, Tim Hortons now has 5,352 restaurants.
+On December 31, 2018, Tim Hortons had 4,846 restaurants in 14 countries, including 3,802 in Canada, 807 in the United States, 60 in Mexico, 29 in the Middle East, and 25 in the UK.
+As of August 2024, Tim Hortons has 5,702 restaurants.

 Tim Hortons had a presence on a number of military bases, including Kandahar in Afghanistan, although this latter outlet was principally intended for Canadian Armed Forces and allied military personnel.
-Three more outlets were located in military bases at Aberdeen Proving Ground, Maryland, Fort Knox, Kentucky, and Naval Station Norfolk, Virginia.
-The latest location is at Camp Adzai in Latvia.
+Three more outlets were in military bases at Aberdeen Proving Ground, Maryland, Fort Knox, Kentucky, and Naval Station Norfolk, Virginia.
+The latest location is at Camp Adazi in Latvia.